Last updated on April 12th, 2018

 From Delhi to Gorakhpur (Uttar Pradesh) you can reach by train.
 It starts from NDLS train station (the closest metro station is New Delhi, yellow line).
 I would suggest going with express train options, where the journey length is around 13 hours.

+It takes time to understand how to travel by train in India.
 You can book the train ticket through IRCTC or Cleartrip website/app.
-For IRCTC registration, you will require Indian mobile number and Indian card.
-Though I travel by sleeper, as a rule, I recommend 3rd AC class if you are a solo woman.
+For IRCTC registration, you will require Indian or foreign mobile number and a card.
+Though I travel usually by sleeper, I recommend 3rd AC class if you are a solo woman new to India.

 Travel tip: I would advise booking train that reaches Gorakhpur between 6 am – 8 am in the morning.
 In this case, you will be able to reach Nepalese border by noon and take the bus to Pokhara/Kathmandu/Chitwan the same day.
 All the buses that start from Nepalese border after 3 pm, irrespective of the starting time, reach the final destination by 6 am next morning.